-People at risk of developing ophthalmic shingles are those who have previously had chickenpox.
+Only those who have previously had chickenpox are at risk of developing shingles or ophthalmic shingles.
 Herpes zoster infection occurs years, sometimes decades, after a person has been infected with the varicella zoster virus that causes chickenpox.

 Diagnosis of herpes zoster ophthalmicus

 A diagnosis can usually be made based on the symptoms and the appearance of the rash, as well as through an examination of the eye.
 If uncertain, the diagnosis can be confirmed with blood tests or by taking a sample of fluid from a blister and testing for the virus.

 An ophthalmologist should examine the eye for signs of corneal disease and other eye problems.